Thijssen-Lab/NIAMH-MPCD/docs/InputGuide.md

 ### BC Tag Table

-Unlike the previous tags, if you declare a new BC object then there are some tags that MUST be declared.
+Unlike the previous tags, if you declare a new BC object then there are some tags that **must** be declared.
 These are noted as NECESSARY in the default value column.

 Tag             | Type          | Default Value | Description